maithaalshaali/neurowaves-lab-documentation/docs/source/2-meg-kit-system/5-operational-protocol.rst

             :align: center
             :scale: 50%

-          Colour coded marker placement

-        - Bring the forehead markers over the top of the head so the wires are not in the participant’s face
     - Place earphones
     - Assist the participant with the wires while they move into the helmet
     - Place the pink pillow under the participant's legs for the back support